mizrael/davidguida.net/src/_posts/2015-12-16-unit-testing-mongodb-in-c-part-1-the-repository.md

   - Software Architecture
   - Testing
 ---
-Ok folks, this time I&#8217;ll talk/brag a little bit about the fabulous C# MongoDB driver and how you can write some testable code with it.
+Ok folks, this time I'll talk/brag a little bit about the fabulous C# MongoDB driver and how you can write some testable code with it.

 If you have come across this post, probably you already know what unit tests and TDD are so you can go directly to the code.